Tyresö AFF Royal Crowns

-Tyresö Royal Crowns is a Swedish sports club established in 1990 with American football as its only section.
-The club currently plays at Tyresövallen in the municipality of Tyresö in the southeastern part of the Stockholm metropolitan area.
-A one time national champion (2001), the team is currently a contender in Superserien; the first tier of the Swedish football pyramid.
+Tyresö Royal Crowns was a Swedish sports club established in 1990 with American football as its only section.
+The club played at Tyresövallen in the municipality of Tyresö in the southeastern part of the Stockholm metropolitan area.
+A one time national champion (2001).
+In 2026 Tyresö AFF was discontinued and replaced by Tyresö Royal Crowns IF.

 The club also contain several youth sections.

 History

 Establishment

 The club was founded on March 8, 1990, by high school students Martin Engdahl and Andreas Ehrenreich at Tyresö High School.
 98 attendees elected Ehrenreich as first club president.